Learn everything you need to know to migrate you and your team to Atlassian accounts.

-Your status page automatically comes with a statuspage.io subdomain (e.g. mycompany.statuspage.io).
+Your status page automatically comes with a statuspage.io subdomain (for example mycompany.statuspage.io).
 Before launching your page to end users, you can set up a custom domain (e.g. status.mycompany.com) as the URL for your page.
 If possible, we recommend that you make this a dedicated domain (e.g. www.mycompanystatus.com).
-The reason for this is that if your DNS provider is down, your status page will be down too.
+Otherwise, if your DNS provider is down, your status page will be down too.

 There are some limitations on using custom domains, depending on the visibility of your status page.

 Public pages can use a custom domain, except for pages on the Free plan.

 Audience-specific pages can use a custom domain, except for pages with single sign-on enabled.

 Trial pages cannot use a custom domain.
 While custom domain and SSL are included in trial plans, your custom domain will redirect to your trial page URL until your page is activated.
 Therefore, SSL won’t work until you activate your page and your custom domain is verified.

 Navigate to Your page > Customize page and emails